AlannaParsons/midterm/README.md

   - do all routes need seperate files?
     - consolidate primary and secondary routes x rename create schedule??? creating event, schedule already exists?? but this will change EVERYTHING
+  - change route org. all primary in 1 file and all secondary.

 **- ADD functionality?
   - add time to dates as well